oddballteam/hiring-challenges/fhir-engineer/fhir-import/README.md

    - **Value**: The value of the observation (e.g., 120/80).
    - **Effective Date/Time**: The date the observation was taken, with the time from each observation row and the date from the corresponding **Visit Date** in the `encounters.csv`.

 5. **Return the FHIR Resources**: Once the data is transformed, return a list of FHIR-compliant JSON objects including the relevant references to ensure proper linking.
-They should output to the local file system.
+The FHIR resources should be saved as JSON files on the local file system.

 6. **Handle Errors**: If there is invalid or missing data in any of the CSV files (e.g., missing required fields), return an error or provide feedback.